Exploring light dark matter with the Migdal effect in hydrogen-doped liquid xenon: Projected Sensitivity

 The grey region in \cref{fig:H_Mig} has been excluded by previous experiments.
 There are published limits from Migdal searches by XENON1T~\cite{XENON:2019zpr} and DarkSide-50~\cite{DarkSide:2022dhx}.
 In addition, data from XENON10~\cite{XENON10:2011prx} has been re-interpreted in~\cite{Essig:2019xkx} to constrain a Migdal signal.
 The XENON10 data was obtained with a $1e^-$ trigger threshold, resulting in excellent sensitivity at low dark matter masses.
 Finally, at large cross sections there are limits from cosmic-ray upscattering.
 These have some model-dependence, and the bound in \cref{fig:H_Mig} assumes fermionic dark matter and a vector mediator that is heavy compared to the momentum exchanged when the DM scatters in the detector~\cite{Dent:2019krz}.

-We find that even with a relatively conservative $5e^-$ threshold, a Migdal search with an H$_2$-doped LZ can probe significant new regions of parameter space in the 5\,--\,40\,MeV dark matter mass range.
-This reach could be further improved with a $3e^-$ threshold, pushing the the cross section sensitivity from $7.5\times10^{-34} \,\rm{cm}^2$ down to $1\times10^{-34} \,\rm{cm}^2$ for $m_\chi=10$\,MeV.
+We find that with a $5e^-$ threshold, the Migdal search can improve upon current bounds in a dark matter mass range between 12 and 40\,MeV.
+The reach of this search improves significantly with a $3e^-$ threshold and could probe new regions of parameter space in the 8\,--\,95\,MeV mass range with cross sections down to $1\times10^{-36} \,\rm{cm}^2$ for $m_\chi=95$\,MeV.

-Hydrogen doping also has the potential to significantly improve the sensitivity to low-mass dark matter that scatters via a spin-dependent interaction.
+The prospects are much better for spin-dependent scattering, where hydrogen doping has the potential to significantly improve the sensitivity to low-mass dark matter.
 Since xenon contains an even number of protons, liquid xenon experiments are primarily sensitive to SD dark-matter--neutron scattering via the naturally occurring isotopes $^{129}$Xe and $^{131}$Xe.
 While xenon experiments have some limited sensitivity to proton scattering, they are not competitive with experiments containing a fluorine target, such as PICO-60~\cite{PICO:2019vsc}.
 This situation changes completely with hydrogen doping.
 The projected sensitivity of hydrogen-doped LZ to SD dark matter--proton scattering is shown in Fig.~\ref{fig:H_Mig_scaled} (right).
-Again, the red curves correspond to Migdal searches with $5e^-$ and $3e^-$ thresholds, and the purple curve shows an S2-only nuclear recoil search .
+Again, the red curves correspond to Migdal searches with $5e^-$ and $3e^-$ thresholds, and the purple curve shows an S2-only nuclear recoil search.
 We see that LZ could explore vast new regions of parameter space, probing dark matter masses more than an order of magnitude lower than the existing limits from CRESST-III~\cite{CRESST:2022dtl}, Collar~\cite{Collar:2018ydf}, PICASSO~\cite{Behnke:2016lsk}, and PICO-60~\cite{PICO:2019vsc}.
 For large cross sections there is again a model-dependent bound from cosmic ray upscattering; this assumes fermionic dark matter with an axial-vector mediator that is heavy compared to the exchanged momentum~\cite{Dent:2019krz}.

 Next, we consider a next-generation (G3) detector.
 We take such a detector to have a 20\,t fiducial mass of xenon, doped with 2.6\% H$_2$ by mole, corresponding to 7.1\,kg of hydrogen.
 We assume that the H$_2$ doping would occur at the end of an approximately decade-long primary physics run, with two years of live time while doped.
 For the G3 detector we use a different background model.
 In the LZ background model, coherent scattering of $^8$B solar neutrinos already contributed an $\mathcal{O}(1)$ fraction of the background events.
 Here, we assume that the cathode background can be further mitigated, and calculate the expected background from $^8$B solar neutrinos only.
 Our sensitivity projections for SI and SD scattering are shown in \cref{fig:H_Mig_scaled}.